Peugeot examining impact of GM on BMW hybrid alliance

-PARIS (Reuters) - France’s PSA Peugeot Citroen (PEUP.PA) said Thursday it was examining the impact of its alliance with General Motors (GM.N) on their project with BMW (BMWG.DE) to make hybrid cars.
+PARIS, June 21 (Reuters) - France’s PSA Peugeot Citroen said Thursday it was examining the impact of its alliance with General Motors on their project with BMW to make hybrid cars.

 A company spokesman told Reuters: “We are examining the impact of our alliance with GM on the joint venture...It’s clear the alliance changes the conditions of our partnership.”